Cost of attendance is one of the primary components used to calculate your financial aid package.

 What’s Not Included

-Expenses related to the Global Experience Requirement are not included above.
+Expenses related to the global experience requirement are not included above.
 The total cost for the GER may range from $3,000 to $4,500.
 Some GER experiences can be considered in your cost of attendance calculation, and some cannot.
+Recipients of need-based fellowships may be eligible for additional grant funding up to forty percent of approved expenses for one qualifying trip.

 Adjustments to Your Cost of Attendance